switchupcb/disgo/_contribution/libraries/TCP.md

 # TCP

 TCP is a protocol used to exchange messages over a network.
-TCP is used to receive events from the Discord API's Gateway.
-Disgo uses `nhooyr/websocket` to manage TCP.
+TCP is used to receive events from the Discord API's Gateway (WebSocket Connection).
+Disgo uses a `nhooyr/websocket` fork to manage TCP.

 ## Libraries